About USC Gould

 Before you begin your tour, check in at the JD Admissions Office in Room 100 or the Graduate & International Programs Office in Room 105 to let us know you are here and so that we may answer any questions you may have.

-As you exit the Office of Admissions, turn right, where you will find the Office of Student Affairs, in Room 104.
-Within the Office of Student Affairs, you will find:
+As you exit the Office of Admissions, turn right, where you will find the Office of Student Services, in Room 104.
+Within the Office of Student Services, you will find:

 - Financial Aid